wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-get-started-linux.md

 <properties
-   pageTitle="Configurar o ambiente de desenvolvimento no Linux | Microsoft Azure" description="Instale o tempo de execução, o SDK e crie um cluster de desenvolvimento local no Linux.
-Depois de concluir a instalação, você estará pronto para criar aplicativos." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Set up your development environment on Linux | Microsoft Azure" description="Install the runtime and SDK and create a local development cluster on Linux.
+After completing this setup, you will be ready to build applications." services="service-fabric" documentationCenter=".net" authors="seanmck"